 Have you ever heard the story of the Charlie Brown Christmas Tree?
 This little-animated segment from the comic “Peanuts” which originally aired during December 1965 has a rich legacy within the United States.

 Even though I’m not as familiar with the story as many others I’ve recently watched the comic and thought it would make a nice “story” blog post.

 A short story summary of Charlie Brown’s tree

-As you would expect, not all welcome Charlie’s choice of a tree which leads to him asking everyone there is they really know what Xmas is all about?
-Linus responds speaking the word from the Gospel of Luke from the Bible.
-The rest of the story you can see by watching the video below.
+As you would expect, not all welcome Charlie’s choice of a tree.
+This leads to him asking everyone if they really know what Xmas is all about?
+Linus responds by speaking the word from the Gospel of Luke from the Bible.

 How to make a Charlie Brown Christmas Tree?